downsider/teamster/README.md

-# teamster
+# Teamster
-An implementation of the Thread Pool pattern, inspired by WorkerPool in the Motherbrain repo
+An implementation of the Thread Pool pattern using process spawning

 Teamster - "Because it's a bunch of workers"